jwiedeman/BlueFrogAnalytics/_articles/shopify_googleanalytics_basecode.md

 ---
-title: Google Analytics base code
+title: Shopify Google Analytics base code
 subtitle: This document covers the setup and options of theme feature described in the article title
 author: Joshua Wiedeman
 tags: [setup]